abtin/notes/2021/Oct.md

 - Today I heard an interesting "fact" that as humans we live for around 4000 weeks.
 This is not too long.
 Why work should take most of our lives?

+### Oct 13, 2021

+#### Thoughts

+- Seems like a lot of time struggles are unnecessary. it's about finding a  way the awareness to stop it.